NicolaTamanini/NicolaTamanini.github.io/Publications.md

 1. R. Caldwell et al., _Astro2020 Science White Paper: Cosmology with a Space-Based Gravitational Wave Observatory_, White paper submitted to Astro2020 (2020 Decadal Survey on Astronomy and Astrophysics), [[arXiv:1903.04657](https://arxiv.org/abs/1903.04657)]

-1. H. Audley et al (LISA consortium), _Laser Interferometer Space Antenna_, Submitted to ESA on January 13th in response to the call for missions for the L3 slot in the Cosmic Vision Programme, [[arXiv:1702.00786](https://arxiv.org/abs/1702.00786)]
+1. H. Audley et al. [LISA consortium], _Laser Interferometer Space Antenna_, Submitted to ESA on January 13th in response to the call for missions for the L3 slot in the Cosmic Vision Programme, [[arXiv:1702.00786](https://arxiv.org/abs/1702.00786)]

 ### Outreach